- Inter-faculty Studies in Bioinformatics and Systems Biology

 US Foreign Policy 2104-MON-PUSA-OG

-The course is designed to acquaint students with different aspects of the US Foreign Policy.
+The course is designed to familiarize students with key dimensions of U.S. foreign policy.

-The first module concentrates on political, economical and ideological foundations of the U.S. foreign policy.
-It deals also with decision making process - the role of the Constitution, executive and legislative branches and other powerful structures (such as public opinion, media or interest groups) in the formation of the U.S. foreign policy.
+The first module focuses on the political, economic, and ideological foundations of U.S. foreign policy.
+It also explores the decision‑making process, including the role of the Constitution, the executive and legislative branches, and influential actors such as public opinion, the media, and interest groups.

 Type of course